hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 Here is what the Filth Finder Rails API achieves:

 1. Runs a one-time rake task that seeds the database with all of the NYC establishments and their geocoded locations.
-2. Provides a resource for fetching the top 50 restaurants closest to the user.
+2. Provides an endpoint for fetching the top 50 restaurants closest to the user.

 ## What libraries were used?